Talmidi Library

 Introduction

 In ancient cultures, names universally have a power of their own.
-A name is not just what that person is called, it is that person.
+A name is not merely what someone is called, it is that person.
 Changing what you call someone subtly changes your perception of that person.

-According to ancient Follower custom, after the example of the Prophet Yeshua`, we have traditionally addressed God as Abba (the Aramaic for ‘Father’).
-However, in recent times among Followers there has been a move away from this.
+According to ancient Talmidi custom, after the example of the Prophet Yeshua`, we have traditionally addressed God as ‘Heavenly Father’ or Abba (the Aramaic for ‘Father’).
+However, in recent times among Talmidis, there has been a move away from this.
 There doesn’t seem to be any one reason.
-For some, it is too gender-oriented; for others, it doesn’t convey the power of God.
-I think there may be one more underlying reason: that the Talmidi mission to return to the heart and intention of the Torah has led us to a realisation of how powerful and holy God’s Name is.
+For some, it is too gender-oriented; for others, it doesn’t convey the full power of God.
+I think there may be one more underlying reason: that the Talmidi mission to return to the heart and intention of the Torah, has led us to a realisation of how powerful and holy God’s Name truly is.

-(It is interesting to note that Karaite Jews, who reject rabbinical authority as we do, relying solely on the Law and the Prophets, also use the Holy Name).
+(It is interesting to note that Karaite Jews, who reject rabbinical authority as we do, relying solely on the Torah and the Prophets, also use the Holy Name).

-The prohibition of pronouncing the Name of God, YHWH, is a rabbinical commandment, not a biblical one.
-Traditionally, mainstream Judaism quotes the third commandment (Ex 20:7 – “You shall not use the name of YHWH your God for evil”) as justification for prohibiting the pronouncing of God’s Name.
+You’ll notice that rabbinic Jews write ‘G-d’ instead of ‘God’, as if the word ‘God’ itself were a holy word (it’s not).
+The prohibition of pronouncing the Name of God, YHVH, is a rabbinical commandment, not a biblical one.
+Traditionally, mainstream Judaism quotes the third commandment (Ex 20:7 – “You shall not use the name of YHVH your God for evil”) as justification for prohibiting the pronouncing of God’s Name.
 But the commandment actually prohibits using God’s Name for false or evil purposes.
 (Calling for someone’s death in God’s Name is therefore blasphemy).

-Other passages forbid using God’s Name for swearing false oaths (Lev 19:12 – “And you shall not swear by my name falsely”).
-Other passages encourage us to use God’s Name to swear oaths (Deut.
+Other passages forbid using God’s Name for swearing false oaths (Lev 19:12 – “And you shall not swear by My Name falsely”).
+Other passages encourage us to use God’s Name to swear oaths to prove our innocence in a court of law (Deut.
 6:13, Deut.
 10:20 – “And swear [sacred oaths] in His name”).
 However, Yeshua` forbade his followers to swear any oaths at all (Matt.
 5:34-37); this was his solution for getting round the increasingly complex problem of what rabbinical tradition said it was and was not valid to swear oaths by.
 It also cuts out any circumstance where someone is tempted to prove they are speaking the truth by using God’s Name to prove it (which, in effect, is misusing God’s Name).

 The Talmidi reverence for God’s Name

 It is extremely offensive to any Jew for God’s Name to be pronounced in jest or vulgar language – all cultures, it would seem, denigrate the name of their gods in this way (eg Christians and their exclamation “Jesus Christ!”).
-In the Galilaist and Yeshuinist traditions, God’s Name is only pronounced in private prayer.
+In the Massorite tradition, God’s Name is only pronounced in private prayer, or when speaking reverently about God to another Talmidi whom we know has the same reverence.
 No casual, irreverent bystander is allowed to hear it, thus denying them the opportunity to vulgarise it.

 This may seem very strange to someone not acquainted with the Israelite idea of holiness.
 In Christian thought, holiness means goodness, without stain or blemish of any moral kind, sometimes even imbuing a person or object with some innate power in and of itself.
-However, in Israelite religion, to be holy means to be separate.
+However, in Israelite religion, things and words were holy, because they were only used for special occasions.
 For example, in Temple worship, you had sacred or “holy” vessels.
 This did not mean that the vessels possessed some innate power of good.
 Rather it meant that their use was kept separate for the Temple, and they were not used for any other function.
 A garment like a tallit (prayer-shawl) is holy, because it is used for prayer, and for no other circumstances.

 Similarly, Israel is called to be a holy people, meaning that they are to separate their ways from pagan ways, to keep them distinct and preserve them.